strategineer/writerator/README.md

 ## Installing poet
-Download the source code and run `pip install .` from within the folder containing the source code.
+Download the source code and run `pip3 install .` from within the folder containing the source code.
 This will install poet and its dependencies.

 ## TODO
 - Add code/options for rhyming